wout/lucky_svg_sprite/README.md

 # Lucky SVG Sprite generator

-Generate a [Lucky](https://luckyframework.org/) flavored SVG sprite from a folder of separate SVG icons.
+Generate [Lucky](https://luckyframework.org/)-flavored SVG sprites from a folder of separate SVG icons.
 This shard includes the necessary Lucky components to mount sprites and icons in your pages.
 Styling your icons, like `width`, `height`, `stroke`, `fill` and `opacity`, can be done in CSS.